peterjthomson/year-view/Documentation/HELP.md

 **Best for:** Scrolling through the year on narrow screens, detailed month-by-month review.

+### 6. Power Law (Multi-Horizon)

+**Icon:** Split panels

+Five stacked horizons (Today, This Week, This Month, This Quarter, This Year) shown side by side.

+**Best for:** Scanning near-term details without losing the longer-term view.

 ---

 ## Navigating Between Years

 ### Changing the Year

 **Tap the year** in the navigation bar (or toolbar) to open the year picker.
-You can select any year within a 20-year range (10 years before and after the current year).
+You can select any year from 10 years before to 10 years after the current year.

 ### Quick Navigation

 - **"Today" button:** Instantly jumps to the current year and highlights today's date
-- **Swipe gestures:** Swipe left to go to the next year, swipe right to go to the previous year

 ### Mac Keyboard Shortcuts